Explore changes in the arts and humanities by immersing yourself in the culture of London, one of the creative capitals of the world, through:

 This program is open to students from MSU as well as to students from outside MSU.

 Both courses in this program count toward the Citizen Scholar program.

-Find the program application and further information at the Office of Study Abroad's site for the program.
+Find the program application and further information at the Study Abroad Office's site for the program.

 Both courses can count toward the Digital Humanities minor.
 Students in the study abroad program only require two additional Digital Humanities classes plus a capstone or internship to complete the minor.
 Further information about the requirements of the minor can be found elsewhere on this site here.

-Aside from a day trip within the UK, we will be based in London for the entire 4 weeks of the program.
-Staying in one city allows us to visit many museums and cultural events around the city.
+Aside most of the final week in Scotland, we will be based in London for the entire 4 weeks of the program.
+Staying primarily in one city allows us to visit many museums and cultural events around the city.
 Classes will mostly be held on-site.
 We also will have classroom time and space, along with student services support based out of the ACCENT offices in London, located at 12 Bedford Square [just behind the British Museum, and across the street from University College London].